OneSoulClaimedByFSM/CS2Final/README.md

 -------------------------RESPONSIBILITIES--------------------------

-Emily Pan as EMILY PAN:
+EMILY PAN:

 I was responsible for heuristic functions and the first portion of Part 1 (i.e. the not minimax part).

-Emily Pan as LILY ZHANG:
+HANWEN ZHANG:

 I wrote the minimax function and updated it to utilize alpha-beta pruning.
 I also helped debug when Emily started faceplanting on the floor.

 -------------------------------LOG---------------------------------